giantswarm/inago/docs/k8s.md

 2016-04-14 15:41:36.847 | INFO     | context.Background: Succeeded to start 3 slices for group 'k8s-node'
 ```

-And you're done!
+And we're done!

+## Testing your Kubernetes cluster

 You can check if your cluster is running with [`kubectl`](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html):

 ```
 $ kubectl cluster-info